maxdemaio/music/src/content/blog/vocals.md

 ### Character voices

 From Charlie Puth's video on vocals, you can also sing it in kinds of character voices.
 For example, more open vowels helps with blending.
-Mess around with different distances from the microphone as well.
+Mess around with different distances from the mic as well.

 ## Conclusion